|

 Great War, a terrible cataclysm that destroyed

-As we have seen, World War I broke out because
+more than 10 million lives. | As we have seen, World War I broke out because

 of European thinkers, generals and administrators